AstraVerse

 Image of the card-based design system showing paradigm categories and syntagm element cards

-The AstraVerse card system: Paradigms structure the choice of granular Syntagm elements for character creation.
+The AstraVerse card system: Paradigms (categories) structure the choice of granular Syntagm elements for character creation.

 This toolkit prototype aimed to provide a flexible yet structured method for culturally inspired character design.

 A design system is only effective if it meets its goals.
-We conducted a multi-faceted evaluation focusing on three key criteria derived from our initial research questions:
+We conducted a multi-faceted evaluation focusing on our key research questions.

 Diagram outlining the three-pronged evaluation strategy